 Sargento Foods continues its effort to close the gap with industry leader Kraft Foods Group trough new product releases designed to meet changing consumer needs.
 Recent innovations include a line of ultra thin slices with only 40 to 45 calories per slice.
 Other moves designed to cater to the health conscious include a line of cheeses with 25% less sodium for both cooking and snacking.
 Varieties include Colby-Jack slices and snack sticks, Provolone slices, string snacks, and Mild Cheddar and Mozzarella shredded cheeses.
 The company's food service operation, meanwhile, continues to develop new custom cheese products, such as specialty cheese bites for use in salads and appetizers.

 The Gentine family has controlled the company since 1965, when it bought out Sartori's stake.
-Chairman and CEO Lou Gentine has announced he will retire at the end of 2013.
-He will be succeeded as CEO by his son, Louie Gentine, currently the company's president and a third-generation owner of Sargento Foods.
+Chairman and CEO Lou Gentine retired at the end of 2014.
+He was succeeded as CEO by his son, Louie Gentine, a third-generation owner of Sargento Foods.

 Loyal to its home state and the sports played therein, Sargento is the official cheese of Lambeau Field, home of the Green Bay Packers.